tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: October
 ---
+# 19 October
+## WaniKani

+Yesterday I was complaining about not learning kanji very well, so today I went looking for some options.
+One thing I saw recommended online was a site called WaniKani.
+I tried it out for a bit, and it's kind of like Duolingo.
+However, it specifically focuses on teaching kanji and vocabulary.
+One thing I didn't like about Duolingo was how it shied away from exposing you to kanji.
+Maybe there is more kanji later along in Duolingo, but it was taking a while to get there.

+These various education apps usually each have their own teaching gimmick, and WaniKani is no exception.
+Something is does differently is how it gives you repeated tests, and forcibly spreads them apart.
+After completing a section, you're actually not allowed to do anything else for a while (up to several hours), and then you come back and repeat it.
+They claim this helps memory retention.

+I think I'll stick with WaniKani for a while and see how it goes.
+After the first few sections (which I think they said takes around 1 month), you have to pay to continue, and it's not super cheap.
+However, if it can teach me ~2000 kanji (as it claims), I think the price is worth it.

 # 18 October
 ## Filling out the ジョー書

 I spent a long time today adding words to my Japanese dictionary.

 It's quite a laborious process.
 As I play through 世界樹の迷宮X, I look up the words I come across on my phone, but I don't add them to my dictionary immediately.
 That would be too slow, and would break up the gameplay so much that it wouldn't be fun.
 Instead, I merely add the word to a note on my phone.
 Then, at some later point in time, I go over all those words again and write them in my dictionary.
 I take the time to look up the radicals and check the stroke order, hoping this will help me learn them, so this part takes a long time.